mgonzalezcanudas/print3dhood/README.md

 Print3dhood turns any neighborhood into a stack of watertight, 3D-printable layers.
 A FastAPI backend contacts OpenStreetMap for footprints, roads, parks, and water, extrudes each layer with `shapely` + `trimesh`, and ships STL zips straight to the browser via a slick Leaflet UI with real-time previews.

 Disclaimer: This app was vibe-coded in an afternoon using GPT5-CODEX.
 A certain amount of troubleshooting was required to make it work.
+It is unclear whether the printed pieces will stack, as there is zero clearance between them.
+This will need further work.

 ![Screenshot of the Print3dhood UI](screenshot.png)